Assistant Director of Community Outreach

 Each participant serves at a non-profit organization individually for four days per week, while the group serves together one day each week.

 Participants live together in the Archwood House, sharing bedrooms, living room and dining room facilities.
 Responsibility for cooking and cleaning is shared by household members.
-The Student Director of the program lives on site and is responsible for guiding the group in setting community standards and enforcing College policies.
-The Archwood House is a substance free environment.
+The Student Director of the program lives on site and is responsible for guiding the group in setting community standards and enforcing University policies.
+The Archwood House is a substance-free environment.

-Due to the immerse nature of the program, participants are not permitted to hold outside jobs or take classes during the summer experience (May 30-July 28).
+Due to the immersive nature of the program, participants are not permitted to hold outside jobs or take classes during the summer experience (June 6-August 5).

 Participants are permitted to bring cars to the Archwood House, but use of public transportation is highly encouraged whenever possible because it enables individuals to experience the city in a vastly different way than when traveling by car.
 Participants are required to use public transportation during the week to travel to and from their service sites.
 A monthly bus pass is provided.

 Learning, personal growth and professional development are all important aspects of the program.
 Each participant develops a plan to guide his or her summer experience and presents a final project at the conclusion of the program to demonstrate the learning that took place.